Montreal Centre for Facial Plastic Surgery

 Chemical peels have been performed for decades and have a well-established safety record.

-For medium-depth peels, certain types of skin are suited while others are not.
-Darker skin tones are more at risk for color irregularities.
-This means either darker or lighter coloring in certain areas.
+Certain types of skin are better suited for medium-depth peels than others.
+For example, darker skin tones are more at risk for color irregularities, which can cause either darker or lighter coloring in certain areas.